 Section 3: The SECRETARY shall

 Section 5: The PAST-PRESIDENT shall

-Section 1: The elective officers of this organization shall be nominated by a nominating committee appointed by the President, with approval of the Executive Board at least two months prior to the annual meeting.
+Section 1: The elective officers of this organization shall be nominated by a nominating committee appointed by the President, with approval of the Governing Board.

 Section 2: The nominating committee shall prepare a slate of officers to be presented at the annual meeting for action by the membership present.